 - A virtual book discussion at the Tompkins County Public Library, Oct.
 28, 2020.

 - A Toni Morrison exhibit at Olin Library, Spring 2021.
-This will include an online exhibit and a physical exhibit, with book covers of "The Bluest Eye" in 16 languages and other items.
+This will includes an online exhibit and a physical exhibit, with book covers of "The Bluest Eye" in 16 languages and other items.

 - Toni Morrison quilting project, with contributions from multiple quilters from across the region.
-This project kicks off Feb.
+This project kicked off Feb.
 22. More details are available here.
 Watch the kickoff video.

-- "The Bluest Eye" play reading, April 2021 (date TBA), listen in as actors take part in a moving reading of Lydia Diamond's adaptation of the Morrison novel.
+- "The Bluest Eye" play reading, Spring 2022, listen in as actors take part in a moving reading of Lydia Diamond's adaptation of the Morrison novel.

 Teach-in video resources